andresebr/kumodd/README.md

 # Kumo (Cloud) Data Dumper

-Kumodd downloads files and their metadata from a specified Google Drive account in a verifiable forensically sound manner.
+Kumodd is a command line utility that downloads files and their metadata from a specified Google Drive account in a verifiable forensically sound manner.

 - [Limit results by full text or metadata search terms](https://github.com/rich-murphey/kumodd/wiki/Search-Query)
 - [Export Google Docs, Sheets, Slides as PDF or LibreOffice.](https://github.com/rich-murphey/kumodd/wiki/Command-line-options)